veracruz-project/veracruz-examples/deep-learning-server/README.md

 wasmtime --dir=./ dl-server.wasm
 ```

-Arguments in the `args_file.cfg` will be automatically loaded.
+Arguments in the `args.cfg` will be automatically loaded.
 After training, the trained model will be saved into `model` directory.

 ### Run Use Case 2 (YOLO object detection)